HMS Crispin (1940): Second World War civilian service

 For the first 12 months of the Second World War Crispin continued her usual trade between Liverpool and various ports in Brazil.
 She began her outward voyages from Liverpool by sailing in OB (Outward Bound) convoys, each of which would disperse in the North Atlantic after a few days sailing.

 For her homeward voyages to Liverpool Crispin usually went via the east coast of the US and Halifax, Nova Scotia, calling at New York and sometimes other ports, and then joining an HX convoy for her eastbound transatlantic crossing.
 In May 1940 Crispin instead returned from Brazil to Liverpool via Freetown in Sierra Leone, where she joined Convoy SL 31 to Liverpool.

 Ocean boarding vessel

 In August 1940 the Admiralty requisitioned Crispin, and she sailed from Liverpool around the north of Scotland to Middlesbrough to be converted into an ocean boarding vessel.
 Her DEMS armament was replaced with two 6-inch guns and an unspecified number of "light anti-aircraft guns".
 She was commissioned into the Royal Navy as HMS Crispin.
-Her commander was Acting Commander B Moloney, DSO, DSC, RNR.

 On 31 January 1941 Crispin left Liverpool as one of the escorts of Convoy OB 280.
 On 3 February the convoy dispersed in the North Atlantic.
 Crispin headed for home along with the corvette HMS Arbutus, armed yacht Philante and rescue ship Copeland.